Osteoporosis is a disease of low bone mass that increases the risk of fracture. Currently, 10 million Americans suffer from osteoporosis.

 Can Pilates Reverse Osteoporosis?

 The good news is that bone is a living tissue.
 Just like a muscle, the bone can be strengthened.
 In many situations, stronger bones can slow and even reverse the effects of osteoporosis.
-Pilates helps to teach proper movement and weight-bearing exercises for strengthening the bones and the surrounding muscle.
+Exercise helps to teach proper movement and weight-bearing exercises for strengthening the bones and the surrounding muscle.

 The muscles that attach along the spine are small muscles, which make up the core that supports the spine.
 When these small muscles are strengthened through targeted exercise, the result is increased mass and stability to support the spine.

-Pilates can also help by creating body awareness.
+Exercise & Pilates can also help by creating body awareness.
 It is also important to learn how to avoid contraindicated movements that can cause injury, such as flexion (roll downs and forward bend), side bending and rotation.